 - Objective: definitive treatment to remove the affected segment of the colon and bring the normal ganglionic intestinal ends together

-- Totally transanal endorectal pull-through: preferred method that can be done in one stage
+- Total transanal endorectal pull-through: preferred method that can be done in one stage

 - Abdominoperineal pull-through (Soave procedure): traditionally performed in two stages: